 Wilmot Recreation Complex: This state of the art, 163,000 square foot multi-use recreational facility is the recreational hub of Wilmot Township and the largest component Community Services operations.
 The Arena team is responsible for ice and facility maintenance for the twin pad at the WRC and overseeing programming provided through minor and adult sporting groups.
-The Aquatics team is responsible for oversight of the front line customer service at the facility.
+The Aquatics team is responsible for all programming, staffing and leadership training offered at the WRC, and for oversight of the front line customer service at the facility.
 The Programming team Division is responsible for direct recreational programming such as day camps, fitness programs, youth services, seniors programming, and liaising with community recreation providers.